derkling/linux/Documentation/admin-guide/cgroup-v2.rst

 normal scheduling policy and absolute bandwidth allocation model for realtime scheduling policy.

-Cycles distribution is based, by default, on a temporal base and it does not account for the frequency at which tasks are executed.
+In all the above models, cycles distribution is defined only on a temporal base and it does not account for the frequency at which tasks are executed.
-The (optional) utilization clamping support allows to enforce a minimum bandwidth, which should always be provided by a CPU, and a maximum bandwidth, which should never be exceeded by a CPU.
+The (optional) utilization clamping support allows to hint the schedutil cpufreq governor about the minimum desired frequency which should always be provided by a CPU, as well as the maximum desired frequency, which should not be exceeded by a CPU.

 WARNING: cgroup2 doesn't yet support control of realtime processes and the cpu controller can only be enabled when all RT processes are in